 I'm guessing that you'll have most of these around the house already.
 If you don't have them, your local discount store like WalMart will have them in stock or even a dollar store.

 So, it's time to get started.

 You'll need wide ribbon to make Victorian fan Christmas ornaments.
 Use a wide ribbon in any color or design that appeals to you.
-Colorful plaids were popular during the victorian time.
-Preferably the ribbon should have lace on both edges.
+Colorful plaids were popular during the Victorian time.
+Preferably, the ribbon should have lace on both edges.